OWASP/www-chapter-luxembourg/tab_pastevents.md

 #### Past Events

-### OWASP Luxembourg - Board Members Post-Covid in.person meet-up
+### OWASP Luxembourg - Board Members Post-Covid in-person meet-up (12 September 2022, Kirchberg, Luxembourg)

 This first in-person meeting was held between the OWASP old+new board members in Luxembourg.
 The purpose was to get acquainted and discuss the strategy for the Chapter and how to grow the activies and the team.